Persephone: Titles and functions

 The epithets of Persephone reveal her double function as chthonic and vegetation goddess.
 The surnames given to her by the poets refer to her role as queen of the lower world and the dead and to the power that shoots forth and withdraws into the earth.
 Her common name as a vegetation goddess is Kore.
-In Arcadia she was worshipped under the title Despoina, "the mistress", a very old chthonic divinity; the title was also used as the name of her half-sister with whom she has been conflated in later times.
 Günther Zuntz considers "Persephone" and "Kore" as distinct deities and writes that "no farmer prayed for corn to Persephone; no mourner thought of the dead as being with Kore."
 Ancient Greek writers were, however, not as consistent as Zuntz claims.

 Goddess of spring and nature

 Plutarch writes that Persephone was identified with the spring season, and Cicero calls her the seed of the fruits of the fields.
 In the Eleusinian Mysteries, her return from the underworld each spring is a symbol of immortality, and she was frequently represented on sarcophagi.

-In the religions of the Orphics and the Platonists, Kore is described as the all-pervading goddess of nature who both produces and destroys everything, and she is therefore mentioned along with or identified as other such divinities including Isis, Gaia, Rhea, Demeter, Hestia, Pandora, Artemis, and Hecate.
 In the Orphic tradition, Persephone is said to be the daughter of Zeus and his mother Rhea, who became Demeter after her seduction by her son.
 The Orphic Persephone is said to have become by Zeus the mother of Dionysus / Iacchus / Zagreus, and the little-attested Melinoe.
 (Note: In the Hymn to Melinoe, where the father is Zeus Chthonios, either Zeus in his chthonic aspect, or Pluto.)